-Travelling from Findhorn
+Travelling from the Findhorn Foundation

 It’s also easy to travel from Findhorn to Erraid using public transport.
 You can take a bus or train from Forres to Inverness and from Inverness take a bus to Fort William.
 At Fort William you take another bus to Oban where you will catch a ferry.
-Then please follow the travel advice as given above.
+From Oban please follow the travel advice as given above.

 Travelling by car